tunn194397/tunn194397/README.md

 My major is Computer Engineering <br />
 I came from Thai Binh province, Vietnam. <br/>

-Currently I am working as a Software Engineer in VarMeta Company.
+Currently I am working as a Software Engineer in Viettel Digital Service Corporation (VDS).

 # Skills
 💪 The order from left to right show the my confidence at that skill from highest to lowest 💪